Greek island residents flee wildfire by sea; EU sends help

 The heat wave is forecast to hover over Greece until the end of the week.

 ___ Gatopoulos reported from Athens and Becatoros from Argostoli, Greece.
-Nicholas Paphitis in Athens contributed.
+Nicholas Paphitis contributed.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate.